nattergabriel/mcq-pipeline/README.md

 ### 1. Configuration Setup

-Before running the pipeline, set up your configuration in `config.yaml`.
+Before running the pipeline, you'll need to create your own `config.yaml` file.
+A complete template is provided in `config.example.yaml` to get you started.

 Example `config.yaml`: